guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 # Evaluation

-For the definition evaluation, it will necessary to be defined when an expression was finished in the evaluation and the steps of the evaluation.
+For the definition of evaluation, it will necessary to be defined when an expression was finished in the evaluation and the steps of the evaluation.

 ```